 ID bracelet.
 Always have identification on you.
 One of the biggest mistakes most people make is not having any form of ID when they go for a run.
 I wear a Road ID bracelet.
 The best part about this ID is that you are wearing it, so it’s not like you have to worry about taking something else with you.

 Road ID was created on the concept that active fit folks should wear ID as part of their gear when participating in outdoor activities.
 Besides the bracelets, Road ID also has a phone app, shoe pouch, dog tags, ankle IDs and even dog collar IDs!
-Whatever ID you choose, they’re all super durable, athletic and fashionable.
-Whatever style you choose, you’ll feel safer knowing any important information is there with you.
+Whatever identification you choose, they’re durable.

 Stay visible.
 Wear bright clothes, and if you’re running at night, reflective clothing.
 Bright and reflective clothing will help others see you.
 I can’t tell you how many people wear all black clothing even at night.

 A reflective running vest is one of my favorites.
 They are lightweight and inexpensive to purchase.